-If you would like to buy an empty property or wish to be contacted when someone wants to sell their empty propery, give your details to the Empty Homes Officer.
+If you would like to buy an empty property or wish to be contacted when someone wants to sell their empty property, please ring the office (details below) and give your details to the Empty Homes Officer.

 If you have concerns in respect of an empty property or require further advice or information please use the contact information below.

 Tel: 01443 425001